 The Marie Selby Botanical Gardens Board of Trustees is pleased to welcome Historic Spanish Point as a companion campus as of May 1, 2020.
 Combining two nonprofits with similar missions, Marie Selby Botanical Gardens will showcase air plants of the world, native nature, and regional history through both its Downtown campus and its new Historic Spanish Point campus.
 Learn more with these FAQ’s below, as well as the news release.

-Questions about Marie Selby Botanical Gardens adopting Historic Spanish Point, with answers from Jennifer Rominiecki, President and CEO of Selby Gardens:
+Questions about Marie Selby Botanical Gardens adopting Historic Spanish Point, with answers from Jennifer Rominiecki, President & CEO of Selby Gardens:

 Why does this make sense from Selby Gardens’ perspective?

 Because this is a once-in-a-lifetime opportunity to preserve yet another magnificent historic resource.
 Also, this merger will allow Selby Gardens to expand its footprint to include a specialty in native plants and to provide programming at two sites.
 In addition, Selby Gardens’ 14,000 member households and Historic Spanish Point’s 750 member households will immediately have access to both locations.
 This will significantly benefit both membership groups and provide HSP with an opportunity to attract new visitors, donors, and volunteers.

 Won’t this be a financial burden for Selby Gardens?

 Ultimately, we are confident that this merger will benefit both locations.
 Certainly, in these difficult times, having both sites temporarily closed to the public makes this merger more challenging in the short term.
 That said, Selby Gardens is in a solid financial position, and is built to take this on.